neumaneuma/Blog/DecodingTheConfusingWorldOfEncodings/encodingPart2.md

 First things first, encoding is not the same as encryption.
-I guess people confuse the terms because they both start with "enc", and both take plaintext and turn it into gibberish.
+I guess people confuse the terms because they both start with "enc," and both take plaintext and turn it into gibberish.

 Encoding turns plaintext into seeming gibberish, however, it is intended to be easily turned back into plaintext.